Ching-Shih Chen, PhD

 Molecular Carcinogenesis and Chemoprevention

-Prostatic Cancer, Cancer, Leukemia, Lymphocytic, Chronic, B-Cell, Breast Cancer, Disease Models, Animal, Carcinoma, Hepatocellular, Cell Transformation, Neoplastic, Liver Cancer
+Cancer, Prostatic Cancer, Leukemia, Lymphocytic, Chronic, B-Cell, Breast Cancer, Carcinoma, Hepatocellular, Lymphoma, Mantle-Cell

 Dr. Chen's research focuses on exploring signaling pathways that govern cancer cell survival as targets for drug discovery and design.
 He employs a multidisciplinary approach to identify new molecular targets by combining a wide range of expertise encompassing synthetic medicinal chemistry, molecular and cell biology, molecular pharmacology, and animal models in his research team.
 His laboratory has developed a series of novel small-molecule agents that target different molecular defects related to kinase signaling, epigenetics, and cell metabolism in cancer cells, including phosphoinositide-dependent kinase (PDK)-1/Akt inhibitors, histone deacetylase (HDAC) inhibitors, Bcl-2/Bcl-xL inhibitors, protein kinase C delta activators, AMPK activators, and glucose transporter inhibitors.
 These novel agents mediate antiproliferative effects through mechanisms distinct from that of conventional chemotherapeutic regimens, which will provide a rational approach for molecular targeted cancer therapy.